 Social Networking Sites for Job Seekers

-LinkedIn is also a great source for accessing job postings.
+LinkedIn is also a great resource for accessing job postings.
 The search results include a listing of jobs that correspond to your interests and also a list of individuals in your network who might be able to refer you to relevant jobs.

-Alumni from your college who are working at the employers advertising jobs will also be noted on your results list.
+Alumni from your college who are working at the employers' advertising jobs will also be noted on your results list.

 Many employers will place job advertisements on Facebook.
 You can find these opportunities by searching for “Jobs on Facebook” in the search window on the site.
 However, the greatest value of Facebook is the opportunity to solicit the assistance of your contacts with your job search.

-Ask if your contacts are aware of any jobs related to your interests and also request that your friends provide referrals to any people who they know in your field for advice and information relevant to your job transition.
+Ask if your contacts are aware of any jobs related to your interests, and also request that your friends provide referrals to any people whom they know in your field for advice and information relevant to your job transition.

-Instagram is a good way to establish your personal brand while demonstrating your social media skills and enhancing your overall digital savvy.
+Instagram is a good way to establish your personal brand while demonstrating your social media skills and enhancing your overall digital presence.
 It's also a smart way to glean information and insights about a company where you might want to work.

 Instagram also provides a vehicle for you to post visual representations related to your professional or academic projects.

-Active Twitter users can promote their professional brand by posting information of interest to individuals in their field.
+Active Twitter users can develop and promote their professional brand by posting information of interest to individuals in their field.
 One benefit of Twitter is the free-flowing communication that allows you to talk directly to recruiters and hiring managers without the need to submit a resume first.
 Search for #recruiters and other keywords related to your industry.

 YouTube is an excellent vehicle for incorporating video samples of your work, as well as evidence of your communication skills or personality into your job search.
 Of course, musicians, actors, teachers, consultants, and trainers have used the site for years to promote their skills.
 Many other job seekers can benefit from creating a video profile that showcases their persona and demonstrates their career-related skills.